The Financial Toll Of Fan Culture — Do You Have To Be Rich To Be A Fan Today?

 ADVERTISEMENT

 "And when bands go to those places, fans are really grateful," she continues.
 "It feels much more up close and personal.
-And it is more accessible when a band finishes on stage, they go to the merch table right away.
-Fans have that chance to shake their hand, buy a record, get them to sign it, and chat to them.
+And it is more accessible when a band finishes on stage, they're round to the merch table straightaway.
+Fans have that chance to shake their hand, buy a record, get them to sign it, chat to them.
 There's nothing that matches the reality and the closeness of a smaller venue."

 Advertisement